lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** Instant or 5 minutes (concentration)
 **Resist:** Willpower

 Allows you to read the active thoughts of another creature without them knowing you are doing so.
-You may choose to also choose to read their deep thoughts and memories, but if you do, the target will know you are in their mind.
+You may also choose to read their deep thoughts and memories, but if you do, the target will know you are in their mind.
 The target may only resist the spell if they know that their thoughts are being read, and may do so at any time (once per round).

 ***Critical:*** Allows you to read deep thoughts without alerting the target to your presence.
 ***Graze:*** The target will know you are reading their thoughts.